-IRCC Grants support applied research leaders and the development of business-focused applied research programs at colleges.
-These grants support the establishment of applied research leaders to act as catalysts for the realization of the following objectives:
+IRCC Grants support applied research leaders and their development of business-focused applied research programs at colleges.
+It is expected that the establishment of applied research leaders will enable the realization of the following objectives:

-IRCC Grants will assist colleges to develop new, or significantly enhance existing, applied research efforts and capacity in areas that meet local or regional socio-economic needs.
-The Chairholders are expected to conduct a program of applied research with partner companies.
+IRCC Grants assist colleges to develop new or significantly enhance existing applied research efforts and capacity in areas that meet local or regional socio-economic needs.
+Chairholders are expected to conduct a program of applied research with partner companies.
 The applied research projects will provide an enhanced training environment for students and college personnel by giving them the opportunity to address applied research challenges with the private sector and to participate in significant ongoing interactions with business partners.

-The Chair candidate can be an existing faculty or other college staff member, or an external individual—such as an applied research leader in business whom the college intends to bring on staff following the successful application of an IRCC Grant.
+The Chair candidate can be an existing faculty or other college staff member, or an external individual—such as an applied research leader in business whom the college intends to bring on staff following the awarding of an IRCC Grant.

-In order to focus on applied research activities, Chair candidates are expected to carry a reduced, or in some instances no, teaching load.
-In all instances, Chairholders are expected to be well integrated in the teaching environment of the college to help advance the skills development of students; teaching-related duties are considered complementary to Chair activities, though it is expected that Chairholders would have a reduced teaching load.
-IRCC Grants provide funding to cover the salary of the Chairholder, technology transfer and knowledge dissemination activities, and support for applied research projects through the purchase of applied research tools and instruments, training activities and other direct costs of applied research related to the Chair activities.
+In order to focus on applied research activities, it is expected that Chairholders will devote their time to Chair activities.
+Chairholders are also expected to be well integrated in the teaching environment of the college to help advance the skills development of students; teaching-related duties are considered complementary to Chair activities, though it is expected that Chairholders would have a reduced teaching load.
+IRCC Grants provide funding to cover the salary of the Chairholder, technology transfer and knowledge dissemination activities, and support for applied research projects through the purchase of equipment, training activities and other direct costs of applied research related to the Chair activities.

-IRCC Grants will range from $100,000 to $200,000 annually and will be offered in five-year terms.
+IRCC Grants range from $100,000 to $200,000 annually and are offered in five-year terms.
 It is anticipated that IRCC Grants will be renewable.
 Private-sector partnerships and contributions are required.
-For the initial five-year term, a combination of cash and/or in-kind contributions from private-sector organizations will be required.
-Company partner cash contributions are not mandatory in the first term, but will be in subsequent terms.
+For the initial five-year term, a combination of cash and/or in-kind contributions from private-sector organizations are required.
+Company partner cash contributions are not mandatory in the first term but are in subsequent terms.